creative-mobile/CME.Documentation/docs/index.md

 **CME CloudPurchase** is a **Unity** extension for server-side processing of in-game payments in your **AWS** cloud environment.

 Its key difference from similar systems is complete control and significant cost savings thanks to a **cutting-edge** approach to cloud deployment in **AWS**.
 Sounds intriguing yet complicated?
-We have prepared step-by-step [instructions](user_guide/getting_started.md) on creating and setting up a new account, and the process of deploying cloud infrastructure can be done from the Unity interface in just a couple of clicks.
+We have prepared step-by-step [guide](user_guide/getting_started.md) on creating and setting up a new account, and the process of deploying cloud infrastructure can be done from the Unity interface in just a couple of clicks.

-As a result, you get a server solution deployed in your own cloud, enjoy unlimited opportunities for functionality extension, and don't need to get a yet-another-weird subscription.
+As a result, you get a server solution deployed in your own cloud, enjoy unlimited opportunities for extended functionality, and don't need to get a yet-another-weird subscription.

-**Topics**
+**Sections**

 - [CME CloudPurchase features](#features)
 - [How CME CloudPurchase works](#how-it-works)